cloudfoundry/cf-mysql-release/README.md

 ### Upload Stemcell<a name="upload_stemcell"></a>

-The latest final release, v10, expects the Ubuntu Trusty (14.04) go_agent stemcell version 2652 by default.
+The latest final release, v11, expects the Ubuntu Trusty (14.04) go_agent stemcell version 2682 by default.
 This release may not work with newer stemcells it may have dependencies on libraries which have been removed from newer stemcells.
-Stemcells can be downloaded from http://boshartifacts.cfapps.io/file_collections?type=stemcells; choose the ubuntu trusty go_agent stemcell 2652 for your infrastructure ([vsphere esxi](https://s3.amazonaws.com/bosh-jenkins-artifacts/bosh-stemcell/vsphere/bosh-stemcell-2652-vsphere-esxi-ubuntu-trusty-go_agent.tgz) or [aws xen](https://s3.amazonaws.com/bosh-jenkins-artifacts/bosh-stemcell/aws/bosh-stemcell-2652-aws-xen-ubuntu-trusty-go_agent.tgz)).
+Stemcells can be downloaded from http://boshartifacts.cfapps.io/file_collections?type=stemcells; choose the ubuntu trusty go_agent stemcell 2682 for your infrastructure ([vsphere esxi](https://s3.amazonaws.com/bosh-jenkins-artifacts/bosh-stemcell/vsphere/bosh-stemcell-2682-vsphere-esxi-ubuntu-trusty-go_agent.tgz) or [aws xen](https://s3.amazonaws.com/bosh-jenkins-artifacts/bosh-stemcell/aws/bosh-stemcell-2682-aws-xen-ubuntu-trusty-go_agent.tgz)).

-Master currently expects Ubuntu Trusty go_agent 2671 by default.
+Master expects Ubuntu Trusty go_agent by default, but the version changes frequently.

 Stemcells can be downloaded from http://boshartifacts.cfapps.io/file_collections?type=stemcells.